fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

 Now we can populate the drop down in index.html with cells from the selected project.
-Let’s add a variable named projectCells at the top of index.js to hold a local reference to cells returned by the SDK:
+Let's add a variable named projectCells at the top of index.js to hold a local reference to cells returned by the SDK:

 ```js
 var viewport, projects, selectedProject, projectCells
 ```

-Then, let’s add a function fetchCells to index.js to get cells from Flux based on the selected project.
+Then, let's add a function fetchCells to index.js to get cells from Flux based on the selected project.
 This will populate our projectCells variable, and add items to the cell list declared in index.html:

 ```js
 /**